-Coding decoding is an interesting topic to begin your preparations for the competitive exams.
-It can be simply understood as a set of questions that are based on certain hidden rules, finding which students have to de-code the message and deliver the right answer.
+Coding decoding is an interesting topic to begin your preparations for competitive exams, especially the Quantitative Aptitude section.
+It can be simply understood as a set of questions that are based on certain hidden rules, finding which students have to decode the message and deliver the right answer.
 Coding decoding questions appear in the logical reasoning section of examinations.
 Through this blog, we are bringing you a detailed analysis of the concept of coding and decoding along with a wide range of practice questions that can help you ace your exam with flying colours.

 This Blog Includes: